MindsIgnited/ai-activity-summary/SETUP.md

 - If no projects are specified, the app will fetch from all accessible projects
 - Supports both GitLab.com and self-hosted GitLab instances
 - **Privacy**: Only your own commits, merge requests, issues, and comments will be included in the summary

+**Performance**: GitLab project data is fetched in parallel with a concurrency limit (default: 5).
+This means that data for multiple projects is retrieved at the same time, making summary generation much faster for users with many projects.
+The concurrency limit can be set via the `GITLAB_PROJECT_CONCURRENCY` environment variable or adjusted in the code if you need to tune for your environment or API rate limits.

 ### Slack API
 1. Go to https://api.slack.com/apps